Orange County High Net Worth Divorce Lawyer for Wealth & Property Division

 Dealing with Child Support in a High-Net-Worth Divorce

 While California has a set of established guidelines for calculating child support, the challenge for high-net-worth spouses arises from the fact that these guidelines are only designed to work in relatively low-income cases.
 If one or both spouses earn substantially more than the amount contemplated by the guidelines, then adhering to the guidelines will provide an unworkable result.
 Additionally, traditional child support payments do not cover many of the types of child-related expenses that high asset parents in Irvine and other similar areas incur.
-Our divorce attorneys are intimately familiar with these issues, and we have deep experience working with high-net-worth parents to develop solutions that meet their needs and those of their children.
+Our divorce attorneys are intimately familiar with these issues, and we have deep experience working with high-net-worth parents to develop child support solutions that meet their needs and those of their children.

 Preparing to Achieve a Favorable Result in Your High Asset Divorce